-In cases involving on-campus and off-campus jurisdictions, or when the resources of another agency can be used to facilitate the resolution of an investigation, the Department of Public Safety cooperates fully with federal, state and local law enforcement agencies.
-University Police maintains a close working relationship with law enforcement agencies in the surrounding community, including Alhambra, Los Angeles, and Monterey Park Police Departments, as well as the L.A.
-County Sheriff's Department.
-In addition, the University Police communicates with these agencies, through various means, including Mutual-Aid meetings and email communication, regarding situations that may warrant an emergency response by University Police.
+In cases involving on-campus and off-campus jurisdictions, or when the resources of another agency can be used to facilitate the resolution of an investigation, the UPD cooperates fully with federal, state and local law enforcement agencies.
+UPD maintains a close working relationship with law enforcement agencies in the surrounding community, including Alhambra, Los Angeles, and Monterey Park Police Departments, as well as the L.A.
+County Sheriff's Department and the California Highway Patrol.
+In addition, the UPD communicates with these agencies, through various means, including Mutual-Aid meetings and email communication, regarding situations that may warrant an emergency response by UPD.